Company Logo - Home Link

 Fare Option 2: One-Day Bus Pass

-The is a paper ticket that gives you unlimited travel until 4:29 AM the following day.
+This is a paper ticket that gives you unlimited travel until 4:29 AM the following day.

-It can be purchased from many of the same places the Oyster card can be purchased at: Tube stations, Oyster card stores, train station ticket offices, and Transport for London Visitor Centres.
+It can be purchased from many of the same places the Oyster card can be purchased at Tube stations, Oyster card stores, train station ticket offices, and Transport for London Visitor Centres.

-As of 2023, the cost for a One Day Bus Pass is £5.90.
+As of 2025, a One Day Bus Pass costs £5.90.

 PLANNING YOUR TRIP